bigfix/developer.bigfix.com/site/reference/types/service-pack-with-multiplicity.md

 No documentation exists.

-# multiplicity of <service pack with multiplicity>
+# multiplicity of &lt;service pack with multiplicity&gt;

 Returns an the number of times a service pack occurs.